 Deep Vein Thrombosis (DVT)

 Deep vein thrombosis (DVT) refers to the formation of a blood clot in the deep veins of the body, typically in the calf.
-Patients with DVT may describe pain, swelling, and redness in the affected leg; however, up to half of those with this condition have no symptoms.
+Symptoms include pain, swelling, and redness in the affected leg; however, up to half of those with this condition have no symptoms.
 While most DVT resolves spontaneously, two major complications may arise: pulmonary embolism and postphlebitic syndrome.

 Pulmonary embolism (PE) occurs when a clot dislodges and becomes stuck in the pulmonary arterial vessels; it is often fatal.
 Postphlebitic syndrome, or chronic deep venous insufficiency, occurs due to damage of the venous valves and/or persistent obstruction by DVT.
 This may result in chronic leg swelling and skin ulcerations as venous blood flow back to the heart is impaired.

-Current data estimates that about 1 in 20 people develop a DVT during their lifetime, resulting in approximately 600,000 hospitalizations/year in the U.S However, DVT is an underdiagnosed disease and cases of PE are often diagnosed during autopsy.
+About 1 in 20 people develop a DVT during their lifetime, resulting in approximately 600,000 hospitalizations annually in the US.

 The main goals for the treatment of DVT are to prevent pulmonary embolism and postphlebitic syndrome.
 Medical treatment may be in the outpatient setting and consists of initial anticoagulation with drugs, which typically resolve the symptoms of DVT, and long-term (typically 3-12 months) anticoagulation with oral medication such as warfarin.